To Generate Product Feed, follow the instructions below.

 Please watch the following video to get a better idea about the filter options:

-This option allows you to set a schedule for the feed to be updated automatically either daily or hourly based on your choice.
+This feature allows you to set a schedule for the feed to be updated automatically either daily or hourly based on your choice.

 Then the next day, this feed will automatically update with the changes you made; you won’t have to edit the feed and update it again manually.